s-AVE/AdventureWorksCompany/README.md

 | Accessories | $112.8K | 16,983 | ~$6.6 |
 | Clothing | $31.6K | 6,976 | ~$4.5 |

-Although Accessories leads in transaction volume (16,983 orders — 67% more than Bikes), the Bikes category generates 25x more profit than Accessories.
+Although Accessories leads in transaction volume (16,983 orders 67% more than Bikes), **the Bikes category generates 25x more profit than Accessories**.
 This highlights a critical insight: a strategy focused purely on sales volume without considering margin can be misleading for business decision-making.

-The top-performing product in the Bikes category is the **Mountain-200**, which is the highest profit contributor across all continents — Europe, North America, and Pacific.
+The top-performing product in the Bikes category is the **Mountain-200**, which is the highest profit contributor across all continents Europe, North America, and Pacific.

 **Return Rate by Continent:**
 | Continent | Return Rate |